SMorettini/Modeling2020/README.md

 * Add a close loop when solving the dynamics to reduce the error during direct dynamic either in Matlab and in Maple;
 * Adjust the MapleSim to give as input the motor profiles;
-* Reduce the approximation in weight evaluation;
+* Reduce the approximation in weight evaluation.

 ## Team members
 * [Marco Boffo](https://github.com/boffomarco)